jpokornyiii/halsim-drivethru/README.md

 NOTE: The `1.0` is currently hardcoded and will be subject to change once we get versioning working.

+and into the `repositories` block:

+` mavenLocal()`

-This adds `halsim_drivethru` as a dependency to your robot project.
+This adds `halsim_drivethru` as a dependency to your robot project and adds your local maven repository to it's search path for the dll.
 Now, when you hit `F5` (or `Simulate Robot Code on Desktop`), it will automatically download and use the extension in simulation mode.
 In VS Code, it will also prompt you to select a shared library file.
 Simply select the `halsim_drivethru.dll` file on Windows.
 (TBD: Mac and Linux builds coming soon).

 ## Building halsim-drivethru
 This project depends on a few tools, including WPILib's NativeUtils.